studiospring/solario/README.md

 Installation
 ------------

-You will need [Ruby on Rails 4.1](http://rubyonrails.org/) and [Postgresql 9.2](http://www.postgresql.org/).
+You will need [Ruby 2.2.3](https://ruby-lang.org/), [bundler](http://bundler.io) and a recent version of [Postgresql](http://www.postgresql.org/).
 Other dependencies are listed in the Gemfile.
 If you are not familiar with these, please read the [Rails Getting Started Guide](http://guides.rubyonrails.org/getting_started.html) and [PostgreSQL Installation Guide](http://wiki.postgresql.org/wiki/Detailed_installation_guides) first.

-After you have installed the Rails dependencies and PostgreSQL, you can install Solario:
+After you have installed Ruby and PostgreSQL, you can install Solario:

     cd to/whereever/you/want/to/install
     git clone git@github.com:studiospring/solario.git
     cd solario
+    gem install bundler
     bundle install

-### Security ###
-Generate new hashes for secret variables in config/secrets.yml.
-You can use

-    rake secret
-to generate hashes.

 ### Database ###